Composer-Team/Beethoven-Docs/src/pages/Beethoven/SW/index.md

 use of `beethoven::remote_ptr` in the c++ linkage.

 `remote_ptr` is a smart pointer that we use for making allocations that are accessible from our accelerator.
-It has `shared_ptr` semantics, so you should not need to free it.
-The use of this special type is necessary because some accelerators share the same address space with the host CPU (ex.
+It has `shared_ptr` [semantics](https://en.cppreference.com/w/cpp/memory/shared_ptr), so you should not need to free it manually.The use of this special type is necessary because some accelerators share the same address space with the host CPU (ex.
 Zynq) whereas others have discrete address spaces (ex.
 AWS F2).
 We hide the implementation details for managing these address spaces inside the pointer type.